cerebrate-project/cerebrate/INSTALL/INSTALL.md

 ## Network requirements

-Cerebrate communicates via HTTPS so in order to be able to connect to other cerebrate nodes, requireing the following ports to be open:
+Cerebrate communicates via HTTPS so in order to be able to connect to other cerebrate nodes, requiring the following ports to be open:
 - port 443 needs to be open for outbound connections to be able to pull contactdb / sharing group information in
-- Cerebrate also needs to be accessible from the outside if:
+- Cerebrate also needs to be accessible (via port 443) from the outside if:
     - you wish to pull interconnect local tools with remote cerebrate instances
     - you wish to act as a hub node for a community where members are expected to pull data from your node